ringsd/everything-curl-cn/usingcurl/tls/stapling.md

     curl --cert-status https://example.com/

-This feature is only supported by the OpenSSL, GnuTLS and NSS back-ends.
+This feature is only supported by the OpenSSL and GnuTLS backends.